 HIA is pleased to announce the 1st Summer School on Refugee and Migrant Health, an intense 5-day course offered under the umbrella of the WHO European Knowledge Hub on Health and Migration.
-The Summer School will take place in Syracuse, Italy, on 10–14 July 2017, and is organized in collaboration with the World Health Organization- European Regional Office.
+The Summer School will take place in Syracuse, Italy, on 10–14 July 2017, and is organized in collaboration with the regional health authorities of Sicily, and in collaboration with the International Organization for Migration.

-The Summer School seeks to improve participants’ knowledge and understanding of the main health issues and needs of refugees and migrants, and of the broader public health implications of large-scale migration in origin, transit and destination countries.
-It will provide a space for bridging research, policy and practice; sharing knowledge, experience and good practice from the ground; and fostering debate and critical thinking.
+The Summer School seeks to improve participants’ knowledge and understanding of the main health issues and needs of refugees and migrants, and of the broader public health and health-system implications of large-scale migration in origin, transit and destination countries.
+It provides a space for bridging research, policy and practice; sharing practical, real-world knowledge and experience; and fostering debate and critical thinking.

-The course is built around 4 overarching modules: demographics and risk factors; interventions; economics; and public health policy.
-Each module will include a combination of plenary presentations, workshops, interactive discussions and panels.
+The theme of this year’s Summer School is “Managing the public health aspects of migration”.
+It will include a combination of plenary presentations, workshops, interactive discussions and panels.
 Faculty will include international experts from different regions and disciplines relevant to the area of migration and health.

-The course will include a field trip to a location in Sicily receiving regular arrivals of refugees and migrants.
-This will provide participants with first-hand knowledge of how authorities in Italy are currently managing the public health challenges related to migration.
-Social events will also offer networking opportunities.
+The course includes a field trip to a point-of-entry location in Sicily known for receiving regular arrivals of refugees and migrants.
+The trip will provide participants with first-hand knowledge of how authorities in Italy are currently managing the public health challenges related to migration.

 The course will be delivered in English only.